hansen942/pl-project/README.md

 ```

 Here is another code snippet that computes the chinese remainder theorem map.
 It also shows how integer division and the modulo operators have been added and return `option` types (there are no exceptions in the language).
 Note: there is a current bug I am fixing that prevents this code from being run.
-I am working on the issue; it did not exist in the last commit but somehow my tests missed it.
+I am working on the issue; it did not exist in the last commit but somehow my other tests missed it.

 ```